zack-test-org/git-xargs/multi-repo-script-runner/README.md

 export GITHUB_OAUTH_TOKEN
 ```

 ## Build the binary

-Note that there is a current limitation in the tool which prevents you from doing the `go run main.go` trick to skip a regular build step.
-This might be addressed in the future, but for the time being you must first build the binary and execute it from within the `multi-repo-script-runner` directory so that it is able to find the bash scripts correctly.

 ```
 go build
 ./multi-repo-script-runner -h
 ```
 Running the help command will output the following:

 ```
 Multi repo script runner executes arbitrary bash scripts against any repos you select, handling all git operations that result and opening configurable pull requests